The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 - $600,000 settlement for a bicyclist with a brain injury in an Ann Arbor accident

-Do I Need a Lawyer to Settle my Case?
+Do I Need a Bicycle Accident Lawyer to Settle my Case?

-You can always try to settle your injury case without a lawyer.
-However, studies show that injury victims receive much higher settlement awards when represented by an experienced attorney and end up with more money for themselves even after paying the lawyer fees.
+You can always try to settle your injury case without a bicycle accident lawyer.
+However, studies show that injury victims receive much higher settlement awards when represented by an experienced attorney.
+They end up with more money for themselves even after paying the lawyer fees.

-If you try to settle the case without an attorney, be aware of any releases you will be required to sign by the insurance company adjuster.
+If you try to settle the case without an attorney, be aware of any releases the insurance company adjuster will demand you sign.

 You may unknowingly give up many of your important legal rights and benefits forever.
-Also, beware that the adjuster may not tell you the real insurance policy limits or other available types of insurance coverage that could bring you a larger settlement.
+Also, beware the adjuster may not tell you the real insurance policy limits or other types of insurance coverage that will bring you a larger settlement.

-How Much Does it Cost to Hire an Injury Lawyer?
+How Much Does it Cost to Hire an Injury Attorney?

-It will not cost you a penny to hire the Buckfire Law Firm bicycle accident lawyers.
-We do not charge any legal fees to start your case and we only get paid when you receive your settlement check.
+It will not cost you a penny to hire the bicycle accident lawyers at the Buckfire Law Firm.
+We do not charge any legal fees to start your case.
+We only get paid when you receive your settlement check.

-Under this arrangement, called a contingency fee agreement, we also pay all case expenses for you and receive a percentage of the settlement at the very end of the case when your check is received.
+Under this arrangement, called a contingency fee agreement, we also pay all case expenses for you.
+We are paid a percentage of the settlement at the very end of the case when your check is received.
 There are no legal fees if the case is unsuccessful for any reason.
 You owe us nothing.

 How Much Time Do I Have to File a Lawsuit?

-Under Michigan law, the time limit to sue someone for personal injuries from an auto accident is three years from the date of the accident.
+Under Michigan law, the time limit to sue someone for personal injuries from a bike accident is three years from the date of the accident.
 This is known as the Statute of Limitations.

 The time deadlines are much shorter for no-fault insurance benefits.
-The period may be extended longer if the injured person was a minor at the time of the crash.
+The period is longer if the injured person was a minor at the time of the crash.

-If you miss the deadline, your claims will be gone forever.
+If you miss the deadline, your claims are gone forever.

 Buckfire Law Named Bicycle Friendly Business